Rudra-Maity/web-dev-assign/README.md

 # Digital Marketing Agency Website

-This project showcases a web Devlopment company website built with HTML, Bootstrap, and custom CSS and Jquery.
+This project showcases a web Development company website built with HTML, Bootstrap, and custom CSS and Jquery.
 The website features various sections including an introductory section, a services slider, and a project showcase.

 ## Features